micmejia/bible-dump/NKJV/Ezekiel/Ezek 41.md

 He measured the length, twenty cubits; and the width, twenty cubits, beyond the sanctuary; and he said to me, "This _is_ the Most Holy _Place._" ## The Side Chambers on the Wall

 ###### 5
-Next, he measured the wall of the [^b]temple, six cubits.
+Next, he measured the wall of the temple, six cubits.
 The width of each side chamber all around the temple _was_ four cubits on every side.

 ###### 6
-The side chambers _were_ in three stories, one above the other, thirty chambers in each story; they rested on [^c]ledges which _were_ for the side chambers all around, that they might be supported, but not fastened to the wall of the temple.
+The side chambers _were_ in three stories, one above the other, thirty chambers in each story; they rested on ledges which _were_ for the side chambers all around, that they might be supported, but not fastened to the wall of the temple.

 ###### 7
 As one went up from story to story, the side chambers became wider all around, because their supporting ledges in the wall of the temple ascended like steps; therefore the width of the structure increased as one went up _from_ the lowest _story_ to the highest by way of the middle one.